Editorial Review

 Anti-Inflammatory Mechanisms

-TB-500 reduces inflammation through multiple pathways: suppression of NF-κB activation, promotion of M2 (anti-inflammatory) macrophage polarization, and reduction of pro-inflammatory cytokine production.
-In corneal alkali burn models, TB-500 treatment reduced inflammatory cell infiltration and promoted anti-inflammatory cytokine profiles that supported tissue regeneration.
-Research published in Annals of the New York Academy of Sciences confirmed these anti-inflammatory effects across multiple tissue types.
+In corneal alkali burn models, TB-500 treatment reduced inflammatory cell infiltration.
+It also promoted anti-inflammatory cytokine profiles that supported tissue regeneration.
+Research in Annals of the New York Academy of Sciences confirmed these effects across multiple tissue types.

 Wound Healing and Immune Recovery